nadeemcite/astral-task/README.md

-# PDF Search and Extraction Application
+# PDF Search!
+An AI Solution to find relavat docs

 This project is a full-stack PDF search and extraction application built using Next.js for the frontend and Supabase as the backend.
 It allows users to: